 Enrollment data are collected using the New York State Education Department's Student Information Repository System (SIRS).
 Enrollment counts are available for various demographic groups for public schools, districts, charter schools, counties, and the State.
 Enrollment counts are as of Basic Educational Data System (BEDS) day, which is typically the first Wednesday of October of the school year.

-When the Total Students count equals the count in the English Language Learner Students, Students with Disabilities, and/or Economically Disadvantaged Students category, the data are suppressed.
-Additionally, when the count of students in either the English Language Learner Students, Students with Disabilities, and/or Economically Disadvantaged Students category is less than 5, the data are suppressed.
+When the total ELL students count equals the count in the Students with Disabilities, Economically Disadvantaged Students and/or Former English Language Learners category, the data are suppressed.
+Additionally, when the count of English Language Learner students in either the Students with Disabilities, Economically Disadvantaged Students and/or Former English Language Learners category, is less than 5, the data are suppressed.

-Data used to generate the Home Languages and the English Language Learners Breakdown tables differs from the rest of the report.
-Students included in the Home Languages and the English Language Learners Breakdown were those students who were identified as ELL during the school year.
-The rest of the report includes students who were ELL as of BEDS day.
+Counts of ELL students included in the Home Languages, the English Language Learners Breakdown, and English Language Learners Programs categories represent those students who were identified as ELL during the school year.
+Counts in the other categories of the report represent those students who were ELL as of BEDS day (first Wednesday in October).

-Limited English Proficient (LEP) duration was used to determine English Language Learners Breakdown by Category.
-Newcomers had a LEP duration of less than or equal to 3 years.
-Developing ELL students had a LEP duration of 4 to 6 years.
-Long Term ELL students had a LEP duration of greater than or equal to 7 years.
+The number of years an ELL student has received ELL Services through an ELL program was used to determine English Language Learners Breakdown by Category.
+Newcomers have received services for less than or equal to 3 years.
+Developing ELL students have received services for 4 to 6 years.
+Long Term ELL students have received services for greater than or equal to 7 years.

 The SIFE category includes ELL students identified as having Inconsistent/Interrupted Formal Education.

 English Language Learners Program counts are based on ELL students who were receiving services in the programs at any time during the school year.